ryouchinsa/ryouchinsa.github.io/export/README.md

 - Export an image per object class: A grayscale image per object class is saved as {image_file_name}_class_{class_name}.png.
 - Export an image per object: A grayscale image per object is saved as {image_file_name}_object{object_idx}.png.

-For the indexed color image, overlaps of objects are based on the layer order on the label table.
+For the indexed color image, overlaps of objects are based on the layer order on the labels table.

 Pixel values are set based on the object index on the objects table and 0 is set for the background.